hamzatufai/netflix-project-2026/docs/project-structure.md

     └── Teaching: Good documentation saves hours of reading code to understand structure
 ```

 ## Execution Order (How to Run Everything)

 ```
 STEP    COMMAND                              WHAT IT DOES ─────   ──────────────────────────────────   ──────────────────────────────────────
+ //     source .env                          loads your AWS credentials/settings into the terminal
-  1     cd terraform/                        Navigate to terraform folder 2     cp terraform.tfvars.example          Create your variable values file
+ //     aws sts get-caller-identity          checks whether AWS can authenticate you 1     cd terraform/                        Navigate to terraform folder 2     cp terraform.tfvars.example          Create your variable values file
           terraform.tfvars